tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

   - the method to execute the thread object is `start()`, **not** `run()`
     - If `run()` method is called directly instead of `start()`, `run()` method will be treated as a normal overridden method of the thread class (or runnable interface), just like a passive object.
 This run method will be executed within the context of the current thread, not in a new thread.
     - It’s the `start()` method that spawns a new thread and schedules the thread with the JVM.
 The JVM will let the newly spawned thread execute `run()` method when the resources and CPU are ready.
   - All the public methods to asynchronously act on the control flow of the thread have been deprecated (see [Java Thread Primitive Deprecation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/doc-files/threadPrimitiveDeprecation.html) -- the reasons described here will be completely clear in a couple of labs...).
-The same functionality is achieved through proper patterns, we will see in the following.
+The same functionality is achieved through proper patterns, as we will see in the following.
 - When the Java virtual machine starts up, there is usually one non-daemon thread (the thread that typically calls the application's main method).
 The Java virtual machine terminates when all started non-daemon threads have terminated.
   - and a lot of other daemon threads: Java RMI, garbage collector, ...